mjl-/mox/rfc/index.md

 # TLS
 6125	Representation and Verification of Domain-Based Application Service Identity within Internet Public Key Infrastructure Using X.509 (PKIX) Certificates in the Context of Transport Layer Security (TLS)
-7525	Recommendations for Secure Use of Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) 8314	Cleartext Considered Obsolete: Use of Transport Layer Security (TLS) for Email Submission and Access 8996	Deprecating TLS 1.0 and TLS 1.1
+7250	Using Raw Public Keys in Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) 7525	Recommendations for Secure Use of Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) 8314	Cleartext Considered Obsolete: Use of Transport Layer Security (TLS) for Email Submission and Access 8996	Deprecating TLS 1.0 and TLS 1.1